CS546-Team23/Job-Application-Tracker/README.md

 ## Getting Started

+First, install dependencies with the following command:

+`npm i`

-First, run the seed file by navigating to the terminal and entering the following command:
+Then, run the seed file by navigating to the terminal and entering the following command:

 `npm run seed `